 High fence deer hunting on Canada’s largest, oldest, most established managed hunting ranch in Saskatchewan.
 Over 5000 acres on 3 properties.

 These 4-Day high fence trophy whitetail hunts begin as early as September 20th and end after the rut in late November.
-Whitetail hunting for deer that average 165″ Gross.
+Whitetail hunting for deer that average 165″ Gross with many deer that will push over 200 inches.
 Get more information

 A Great Place for a Corporate Whitetail Hunt!

 This Saskatchewan whitetail hunting ranch specializes in the needs of corporate hunting groups.
 They can cater to the needs of businessmen with bigger budgets for groups.
 The main lodge can accommodate up to groups of 10 clients at once.
 This allows most corporations to bring clients, agents or key employees on a dream hunt of a life time.
 The staff is very professional and well seasoned.

 Their guarantee to you as a corporate client is that you and your guests will harvest an Elk or Whitetail deer (whichever you book) or they will refund 100% of your hunt cost.
 This is the perfect environment for relaxing, socializing and combining business with pleasure.
 They have several corporate hunts that we run each year, that are three to four year repeats and they would be happy to provide references.
 Inquire here.

 Saskatchewan whitetail hunting starts around September 20th and ends after the rut at the end of November.

 Hunting is done from tree stands or spot and stalk.
 Traditionally 20-30% of hunters are archery hunters.
 Crossbows are also allowed.
 Guns laws in Canada do NOT allow hand gun hunting.